tsudalab/TSMD/README.md

 Our implementations use GROMACS command for all of the manipulation about MD simulation.
 The required version is GROMACS 2016.5.

-\* K. Shin, D. P. Tran, K. Takemura, A. Kitao, K. Terayama*, and K. Tsuda*, "Enhancing biomolecular sampling with reinforcement learning: tree search molecular dynamics simulation method," ACS Omega, 2019.
+\* K. Shin, D. P. Tran, K. Takemura, A. Kitao, K. Terayama, and K. Tsuda, "Enhancing biomolecular sampling with reinforcement learning: tree search molecular dynamics simulation method," ACS Omega, 2019.
 [DOI: 10.1021/acsomega.9b01480]

 \*\* R. Harada and A. Kitao, "Parallel cascade selection molecular dynamics (PaCS-MD) to generate conformational transition pathway," J. Chem.
 Phys., 139, 07B611 1.
 (2013)